Published in

-Jusepe de Ribera: The Little Spaniard & His Vastness of Art
+Jusepe de Ribera: The Little Spaniard & His Vastness in Art

 Jusepe de Ribera, an artist whom the Italians and Spaniards fought for, was an exceptional painter who took religious themes and through his knowledge of light and anatomy, depicted them as real-life instances.